poettering/systemd/docs/USER_GROUP_API.md

 user is a member of the group.
 If both arguments are specified the specified membership will be tested for, but no others.
-Unless both arguments are specified the method call needs to be made with `more` set, so that multiple replies can be returned (since typically there are are multiple members per group and also multiple groups a user is member of).
-As with `GetUserRecord` and `GetGroupRecord` the `service` parameter needs to contain the name of the service being talked to, in order to allow implementation of multiple service within the same IPC socket.
+Unless both arguments are specified the method call needs to be made with `more` set, so that multiple replies can be returned (since typically there are multiple members per group and also multiple groups a user is member of).
+As with `GetUserRecord` and `GetGroupRecord` the `service` parameter needs to contain the name of the service being talked to, in order to allow implementation of multiple services within the same IPC socket.
 In case no matching membership is known `NoRecordFound` is returned.
 The other two errors are also generated in the same cases as for `GetUserRecord` and `GetGroupRecord`.